pkivolowitz/CSC4730-Fall-2023/README.md

 * We will leverage the Unix programming environment in a deep and meaningful way.
 You will learn very marketable skills.

-* We will do up to 8 projects both inside an OS itself and in userland programs.
+* We will do up to 8 projects both inside an OS itself and in userland.

 ## Learning Outcomes